 (NOTE: All of the above, and more are covered during our free consultation – Book Yours Now!)

 What Does The Media Portray As Normal?

 In a world driven by media influence, a man’s sexuality, appearance, and confidence are constantly reinforced by images in print, on television, and in the movies, especially when it comes to male patterned baldness.

 Society and culture are setting the trends and dictate the way we look and think about hair.
 And for centuries it has been seen as a silent interpretation of a man or women’s life force, mentally, physically, and sexually.

 Men with long, untamed hair are seen as wild, raw, and unpredictable (Johnny Depp), while men with short hair are thought to be sophisticated and intelligent(think of the “Suit’s” TV Series)

 To sum it all up…

-Whether your hair loss is caused by genetics, aging or androgens, it has no doubt affected your behaviours, attitudes, and expectations towards yourself and in life due to the impact it has on self-esteem.
+Whether your hair loss is caused by genetics, ageing or androgens, it has no doubt affected your behaviours, attitudes, and expectations towards yourself and in life, due to the impact, it has on self-esteem.

-Sufficient studies and surveys have been done to prove how hair loss can negatively affect many aspects in your life.
+Sufficient studies and surveys have been done to prove how hair loss can negatively affect many aspects of your life.

 The naked truth is you only get ONE first impression and you need to make it count, and the only way you going to do that is with a full head of hair backing you up.